 128 Tip Mousekeeping each day

-Mousekeeping are you room attendants.
-The cast member can change daily so tip on a daily basis, not at the end of your vacation.
-Leave a short note too and you will usually get a little extra perk!
+Mousekeeping is your room attendants.
+The cast member can change daily, so tip daily, not at the end of your vacation.
+Leave a short note, too, and you will usually get a little extra perk!

 129 Cast Members will take your photo.